-School health services at Ravena-Coeymans-Selkirk Central School District are provided by professional registered nurses.
-Our school nurses have a multi-faceted role within the school setting, one that supports the physical, mental, emotional, and social health of students and their success in the learning process.
-A variety of school health services, functions, and programs are provided for students and staff.
-These services are based upon current evidence, best practices, and professional school nursing standards in collaboration with our district medical director.
+School health services at Ravena-Coeymans-Selkirk Central School District (RCS CSD), are provided by professional registered nurses.
+Our school nurses support the physical, mental, and social-emotional health of students and their success in the learning process.
+A variety of school health services are provided for students and staff.
+These services are based on current evidence, best practices, and professional school nursing standards in collaboration with our district medical director.
 This document provides an introduction to health services at RCSCSD as a printable version.

 Nurses are available at each school to provide medical services to students.